Uganda Cancer Institute (UCI) - Cambridge Collaboration

 The Uganda Cambridge Cancer Initiative is a collaboration between the Uganda Cancer Institute (UCI) and several departments at the University of Cambridge.
 The UCI is a cancer treatment, research and teaching centre located in Kampala, Uganda, which has 80 beds and sees approximately 200 patients every day.
 The collaboration between UCI and Cambridge started in 2018 and has since grown into a wider network compromising of a number of research projects, collaborations and student exchanges.
-Several departments and organisations within the University of Cambridge are involved and have direct links to the UCI.
-See our Partners section for more information.
+Several departments and organisations are involved; see our Partners section for more information.
 All those involved in the collaboration meet regularly to discuss developments.
-Read more about our joint collaborations below.
+Read more about our joint working below.

 The Uganda Cancer Institute (UCI) visits to Cambridge